 Endemic to the Galápagos Islands and found throughout the archipelago, marine iguanas are the only true marine lizard in the world.

 They are much photographed on rocky shorelines sharing the space with sea lions, crabs, penguins and pelicans.
-Seeing them either on shore or, if lucky, in the water when on scuba, you are sure to include these iguanas as a highlight of your Galapagos diving holiday.
+Seeing them either on shore or, if lucky, in the water when on scuba, you are sure to include these iguanas as a highlight of your Galapagos diving trip.

 They can grow to more than 1.5m in length and weight up to 13 kg.
 Marine iguanas are famed for their dining habits, which can include swimming down into the shallows and munching algae off the submerged rocks.